-“I thank Lisa Stone and the SLU administration for this wonderful opportunity,” Reese said.
+“I thank Lisa Stone and the SLU administration for this wonderful opportunity,” Reese said upon her appointment.
 “I’m extremely honored to join the Billiken family and to work with coach Stone, who is highly respected in the coaching profession.
 I feel I will learn from her tremendously and have an opportunity to be a part of something great within the program.

 “SLU competes in a high-level conference in the Atlantic 10, and the women’s basketball program is on the right path toward becoming a dominant force,” Reese said.
 “I believe in coach Stone’s vision and in the work ethic it will take to raise the program to new heights.”

 Reese was part of a coaching staff that guided SIUE to a 19-12 record and second place (13-3) in the Ohio Valley Conference in 2014-15.
 She helped develop guard Shronda Butts, who earned first-team All-Conference honors.

 Reese began her collegiate coaching career with a two-year stint as an assistant at Webster, where she helped lead the Gorloks to the championship game of the 2013 St. Louis Intercollegiate Athletic Conference tournament.
 She also coached one year in St. Louis’ Normandy school district and one summer with the Kingdom Hoops Academy AAU team in Ankeny, Iowa.